-During a crisis situation, leaders and teams of first responders must be aware of both the physical and information spaces in which they operate.
-Therefore, it is important for them to be aware of their surroundings (1), understand how situations in their surroundings will develop (2) and to have a mechanism to choose the optimal course of action to achieve the desired result (3).
-Respectively, the following questions might be answered (though not exclusively):

-- 1. What is happening?
+Regardless of context - corporate, social, or military - in order to achieve your goals, you must be aware of both the physical and information\spaces in which you operate.
+Therefore, it is important to be aware of your surroundings (i.e. What is happening?
 Who is doing it?
 What information is out there?
 Where is it coming from?
 Who is it coming from?
-What are their motives? - 2.
-What will happen next? - 3.
-What will I have to do to achieve my goal?
+What are their motives?).
+You must develop an understanding of how situations will develop in your surroundings (i.e. What will happen next?).
+You need a mechanism to choose the optimal course of action (i.e. What will I have to do to achieve my goal?).

 As situations get more complex and bigger spaces are considered, it becomes more difficult to monitor the physical and informational environments.
-Naturally, this makes it harder to anticipate developments and to choose optimal strategies for achieving the mission.
+Naturally, this makes it harder to anticipate developments and to choose optimal strategies for achieving your mission.